andpyton/Estudo/README.md

 # Studying lists

-# This repository contains list study codes generated without any use of AI.
+# This repository contains study code written without any use of AI.